ethai24/PomoBot/README.md

 ## Backlog

-* Earn points by study session
+- Display leaderboard for points
+- Add more fields in MongoDB such as discord username
+- Create room during timer and award entire room with points
-* Use points to roll for Genshin Characters
+- Use points to roll for Genshin Characters
-* Music during studying / Alarm when work session is over
+- Music during studying / Alarm when work session is over
-* Make rooms for break time and work time and mute users in work room
+- Make rooms for break time and work time and mute users in work room
-* Set up bot server to always be online
+- Set up bot server to always be online